csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Query languages used in practice include elements of both the procedural and the nonprocedural approaches.
 We study the very widely used query language SQL in Chapters 3 through 5.

-There are a number of “pure” query languages: The relational algebra is pro- cedural, whereas the tuple relational calculus and domain relational calculus are nonprocedural.
+There are a number of “pure” query languages: The relational algebra is procedural, whereas the tuple relational calculus and domain relational calculus are nonprocedural.
 These query languages are terse and formal, lacking the “syntactic sugar” of commercial languages, but they illustrate the fundamental techniques for extracting data from the database.
-In Chapter 6, we examine in detail the rela- tional algebra and the two versions of the relational calculus, the tuple relational calculus and domain relational calculus.
+In Chapter 6, we examine in detail the relational algebra and the two versions of the relational calculus, the tuple relational calculus and domain relational calculus.
 The relational algebra consists of a set of operations that take one or two relations as input and produce a new relation as their result.
 The relational calculus uses predicate logic to define the result desired without giving any specific algebraic procedure for obtaining that result.

 **2.6 Relational Operations**